-In a systematic study, we generated a conformational database that features cost-efficient but reasonably accurate energies for over 16 000 conformers in total for 55 versatile reactions.
-Based on these well-converged conformational analyses, we have examined the role of different protocols in estimating chemical reaction-free energies.
+In a systematic study, we generated a conformational database that features cost-efficient but reasonably-accurate energies for over 16 000 conformers in total for 55 versatile reactions.
+Based on these well-converged conformational analyses, we have examined the role of different protocols in estimating chemical reaction free energies.
 Our analysis has shown that the magnitude of $\Delta_r G{\rm conf}^{\rm rel}$ is not significant on average, and a calculation based on xTB already provides an accurate estimation (MAE=0.3 kcal/mol).

-Furthermore, the most instrumental part of the conformational analysis was identifying a representative low-energy conformer through a cost-effective approach.
-It has been revealed that GGA level optimization of exclusively the lowest-energy conformer provides a good estimate of the geometric relaxation energy for the whole ensemble.
-Accordingly, we suggest the CENSO-zero protocol (MAE=0.9 kcal/mol, 30-40x speed-up compared to CENSO-default) if quick estimates are required (especially if GPU acceleration is available).
-The CENSO-light protocol is recommended for general-purpose conformational analysis, as it can achieve more accurate results (MAE=0.6 kcal/mol) while it keeps the computational overhead minimal (10x speed-up compared to CENSO-default).
-The most sophisticated CENSO-default approach (MAE=0.2 kcal/mol) becomes critical only when the final electronic energies are calculated using high-precision electron-correlation methods.
+Moreover, our investigation highlighted the crucial role of efficiently identifying a representative low-energy conformer in predicting $\Delta_r G{ens}$.
+Additionally, we found that optimizing only the lowest-energy conformer at the GGA level yields a reliable estimate of the geometric relaxation energy for the entire ensemble.
+As a result, we recommend employing the CENSOzero protocol, which not only offers a mean absolute error (MAE) of 0.9 kcal/mol but also accelerates computations by 30-40 times compared to the CENSO-default protocol.
+This recommendation is particularly advantageous when rapid estimations are necessary, especially if GPU acceleration is accessible.
+The CENSO-light protocol is ideal for general-purpose conformational analysis, offering improved accuracy (MAE=0.6 kcal/mol) while it keeps the computational overhead minimal (10x speed-up compared to CENSO-default).
+The more sophisticated CENSO-default approach (MAE=0.2 kcal/mol) becomes critical only when the final electronic energies are calculated using high-precision electron-correlation methods or if other properties, e.g., spectroscopic, are required.